kapilsh/kapilsh.github.io/_posts/2024-08-01-deep-dive-into-triton-internals.md

 ## Sources

-Here are some of the sources I referred to while writing this blog post:
+Here are some of the sources I referred to while writing this post:

 - [Triton Paper](https://www.eecs.harvard.edu/~htk/publication/2019-mapl-tillet-kung-cox.pdf)
 - [Triton](https://triton-lang.org/)